Worimi

 The Worimi (also spelt Warrimay) people are Aboriginal Australians from the eastern Port Stephens and Great Lakes regions of coastal New South Wales, Australia.
 Before contact with settlers, their people extended from Port Stephens in the south to Forster/Tuncurry in the north and as far west as Gloucester.

 Country

 The Worimi's lands extended over 1,500 mi2 according to Norman Tindale, who specified that the tribal area encompassed the Hunter River to the coastal town of Forster near Cape Hawke.
 It reached Port Stephens and ran inland as far as roughly Gresford and in proximity of Glendon Brook, Dungog, and the upper Myall Creek.
 To the south, their territory extended to Maitland.

-Social organization
+Social organisation

-The Worimi were divided into 4 bands.
+The Worimi were divided into four bands: